 After undergoing an on-site evaluation and demonstrating compliance with nationally developed standards for stroke care, LGMC earned The Joint Commission’s Gold Seal of Approval™ for certification as an Advanced Primary Stroke Center.
 We are now highlighted on the American Heart Association/American Stroke Association’s “Stroke Center Near You” website, signifying that LGMC is providing “next generation stroke care.”

 This certification means Lafayette General has the ability to provide effective, timely care to stroke victims and can significantly improve outcomes.
-LGMC offers its stroke services 24 hours / 7 days a week.
+In fact, from October 2018 to April 2019, 69 percent of eligible patients who received an emergency neuro-interventional stroke procedure showed improvement in their stroke symptoms.

 The Joint Commission’s Primary Stroke Center Certification is based on the recommendations for primary stroke centers published by the Brain Attack Coalition and the American Stroke Association’s statements and guidelines for stroke care.
 The Joint Commission launched the program—the nation’s first—in 2003.
 A list of programs certified by The Joint Commission is available at http://www.qualitycheck.org/.

-With seven neurologists and nine neurosurgeons on staff, backed by a host of critical care specialists, Lafayette General continues to work diligently to ensure that stroke protocols meet national benchmarks for best practices.
+Backed by a team of critical care specialists, Lafayette General continues to work diligently to ensure that stroke protocols meet national benchmarks for best practices.

 Warning signs and symptoms of stroke: